astooke/gtimer/docs/source/pages/parallel.rst

 4. attach times to master
 5. stamp in master.

-To stamp in the master during a sub-process run (between steps 2-4), first subdivide within the master, and end that subdivision before attaching.
+To stamp in the master during a sub-process run (between steps 2-4), it is recommended to first subdivide within the master, and end that subdivision before attaching.
+Otherwise, the master stamp containing the parallel subdivision will not reflect the duration of the parallel work.

 In a setting with a flat hierarchy of workers operating from beginning to end, timing data can be held separately until program execution is complete, and then the times data collected into a list for side-by-side comparison.
+The ``compare()`` function can also be used to examine parallel subdivisions held within a single timer.

 Specifically in multiprocessing, it is possible that a spawned child process will inherit unwanted timing data from the master process.
-In this case, inside the sub-process, initialize with a call to ``reset_root()``, which wipes the history clean by instantiating a new underlying data structure.
-Persistent parallel workers with repeated task assignments could also ``reset()`` or ``reset_root()`` at the beginning of each task assignement, to export only new timing data each time.
+Use ``reset_root()`` to clear the history and instantiate a new underlying data structure.
+Persistent parallel workers with repeated task assignments could also ``reset()`` or ``reset_root()`` at the beginning of each task assignement, to export only new timing data at desired intervals.

 IMPORTANT: All timers from sub-processes attached repeatedly in a loop must be given distinct root names (within sub-process, e.g.: ``rename_root_timer(worker_id)``).
 Timers with matching names assigned to the same position and same parallel group name will be interpreted as coming from successive iterations of the same source and will have data incorrectly merged together, possibly in an undefined fashion.
 The parallel group name should be descriptive but the inidividual timer names could simply be the process number (will be converted via ``str()``).